subscribe

 Drought-tolerant bamboo for dry climates

-As the reality of climate change becomes ever more visible, more and more gardeners are looking into drought-tolerant landscaping.
-Bamboo probably isn't the first thing that comes to mind.
-Cactus, succulents and sagebrush may be likelier candidates.
-But bamboo...
+If you are looking for drought-tolerant landscaping, suitable for dry summers and high temperatures, bamboo probably isn't the first thing that comes to mind.
+Cactus, succulents, and sagebrush may be likelier candidates.
+But bamboo requires less water than most people...

 The best bamboo species for poles